Chaos and ergodicity across the energy spectrum of interacting bosons: Abstract

 \section{Abstract}

 We identify the chaotic phase of the Bose-Hubbard Hamiltonian by the energy-resolved correlation between spectral features and structural changes of the associated eigenstates as exposed by their generalized fractal dimensions.
 The eigenvectors are shown to become ergodic in the thermodynamic limit, in the configuration space Fock basis, in which random matrix theory offers a remarkable description of their typical structure.
-The convergence of the eigenvectors towards ergodicity, however, is ever more distinct from random matrix theory as the Hilbert space dimension grows.
+The distributions of the generalized fractal dimensions, however, are ever more distinguishable from random matrix theory as the Hilbert space dimension grows.

 Ergodicity, understood as the ability of a system to dynamically explore, irrespective of its initial state, all possible configurations at given energy, is, in general, an exceedingly difficult to prove and rather rare property, at the classical and quantum level \cite{lichtenberg83,ozorio88,ott93}.
-On the quantum side, safe ground is established by (intrinsically ergodic \cite{Pandey1979}) random matrix theory (RMT), which describes systems with classically strictly chaotic (``K-systems" \cite{lichtenberg83,ozorio88,bohigas89,ott93}) dynamics \cite{bgs84}.
+On the quantum side, safe ground is established by (intrinsically ergodic \cite{Pandey1979}) random matrix theory (RMT), which describes systems with classically strictly chaotic (``K-systems'' \cite{lichtenberg83,ozorio88,bohigas89,ott93}) dynamics \cite{bgs84}.
 RMT predictions for energy spectra and eigenstates \cite{Berry1977,delande1986} define popular benchmarks to certify ergodicity \cite{Khaymovich2019,DeTomasi2020}.